raghavmecheri/viper/misc/LRM.md

 false
 ```
 ## `7.4` Logical Operators
 The logical operators take in two bool values and returns a bool value.
 These operators include the AND operator and the OR operator.
+The HAS operator, which takes in an object containing elements and an element, returning a bool value.
 ### `7.4.1` The AND Operator
 The AND operator is given the symbol, "&&".
 When written in between two bool values, it returns true if both values are true and false otherwise.
 ```python